Cryptocurrency wallet and blockchain tech startup imToken raises $30 million Series B – TechCrunch

-imToken, the blockchain tech startup and crypto wallet developer, announced today it has raised $30 million in Series B funding led by Qiming Venture Partners.
+ImToken, the blockchain tech startup and crypto wallet developer, announced today it has raised $30 million in Series B funding led by Qiming Venture Partners.
 Participants included returning investor IDG Capital, and new backers Breyer Capital, HashKey, Signum Capital, Longling Capital, SNZ and Liang Xinjun, the co-founder of Fosun International.

-Founded in 2016, the startup’s last funding announcement was for its $10 million Series A, led by IDG, in May 2018. imToken says its wallet for Ethereum, Bitcoin and other cryptocurrencies now has 12 million users and over $50 billion in assets are currently stored on its platform, with total transaction value exceeding $500 billion.
+Founded in 2016, the startup’s last funding announcement was for its $10 million Series A, led by IDG, in May 2018.
+ImToken says its wallet for Ethereum, Bitcoin and other cryptocurrencies now has 12 million users, and over $50 billion in assets are currently stored on its platform, with total transaction value exceeding $500 billion.

 The company was launched in Hangzhou, China, before moving to it current headquarters to Singapore, and about 70% of its users are in mainland China, followed by markets including South Korea, the United States and Southeast Asia.

-imToken will use its latest funding to build features for “imToken 3.0.”
-This will include keyless accounts, account recovery and and a suite of decentralized finance services.
+ImToken will use its latest funding to build features for “imToken 3.0.”
+This will include keyless accounts, account recovery and a suite of decentralized finance services.
 It also plans to expand its research arm for blockchain technology, called imToken Labs and open offices in more countries.
 It currently has a team of 78 people, based in mainland China, the United States and Singapore, and expects to increase its headcount to 100 this year.

 In a press statement, Qiming Venture Partners founding managing partner Duane Kuang said, “In the next ten to twenty years, blockchain will revolutionize the financial industry on a global scale.
 We believe that imToken is riding this trend, and has strongly positioned itself in the market.”